ddysher/ml-notes/cloud-core/istio/README.md

 **Task4: Request Routing (no success)**

-The basic idea is to create a resource 'RouteRule' (kubernetes tpr) and have pilot propagating configurations to all pods.
+The basic idea is to create a resource 'RouteRule' (kubernetes TPR) and have pilot propagating configurations to all pods.
 For example:

 ```yaml